-Terminal and port services are crucial to the shipping industry.
-Shipping companies need companies like APM terminals to provide locations for docking and the equipment and workers that move cargo and containers from ship to dock, and beyond.
-This work environment is dangerous, though, and every year port and terminal workers are hurt of injured on the job, including some who work for APM Terminals.
+APM Terminals is one of the largest port operators in the world.
+Shipping companies need terminals and ports to provide locations for docking and for the equipment and workers that move cargo and containers from ship to dock and beyond.
+This work environment is dangerous, though, and every year port and terminal workers are injured on the job, including some who work for APM Terminals.

 Get Matched with a Leading Maritime Attorney in Your Area